 Hello There,

-I am a self taught, diverse, disabled artist, I've always been creative from a young age.
+I am a self taught, eclectic, disabled artist, I've always been creative from a young age.

 When I was young I started to write short stories.
 When I was old enough I then became interested in learning how to play an instrument.
 I was always around music from my parents and grandparents.